 Fiber acts like a pipe cleaner, scrubbing food and waste particles from your digestive tract and soaking up water.
 It adds bulk to your stool, giving the muscles of your GI tract something to grab on to, so they can keep food moving along.
 Aim for 20 to 35 grams of fiber a day to stay regular.
 Foods particularly high in fiber include bran cereals, beans, lentils, oatmeal, almonds, barley, many vegetables, and fresh and dried fruits.
+All of these things can be home remedies for constipation.
 If you’re constipated and taking in additional fiber, be sure to drink more water than usual to keep your stool soft and easy to pass.
-Try these ways to get more fiber into your diet without even trying.

 Mint and ginger are both proven home remedies to help alleviate a slew of digestive problems.
 Peppermint contains menthol, which has an antispasmodic effect that relaxes the muscles of the digestive tract.
 Ginger is a “warming” herb that causes the inside of the body to generate more heat; herbalists say this can help speed up sluggish digestion.
 In tea, the hot water will also stimulate digestion and provide constipation relief.
 Dandelion tea is also a gentle laxative and detoxifier.
-Check out these other amazing health benefits of tea.
+Watch out for these foods that actually make constipation worse.

-The citric acid in lemon juice acts as a stimulant to your digestive system and can help flush toxins from your body providing constipation relief.
+The citric acid in lemon juice acts as a stimulant to your digestive system and can help flush toxins from your body, providing constipation relief.
 Squeeze fresh lemon juice into a glass of water every morning, or add lemon to tea; you may find that the refreshingly tart water not only acts as a natural remedy to your constipation but also that it helps you drink more water each day, which will improve your long-term digestion.
-Read up on these other insane health benefits of drinking lemon water.
+Make sure you avoid these foods that are bad news for your digestive system.

 Coffee can stimulate your colon and speed up your trip to the bathroom.
-Other hot drinks work too: Herbal tea or a cup of hot water with a little lemon juice (a natural laxative) or honey may stimulate your colon as well.
+Other hot drinks work as home remedies for constipation too: Herbal tea or a cup of hot water with a little lemon juice (a natural laxative) or honey may stimulate your colon as well.
 Coffee is also a diuretic, however, so make sure to keep drinking water or your constipation could become worse.

 High in fiber, raisins also contain tartaric acid, which has a laxative effect.
-In one study, doctors determined that panelists who ate 4 1/2 ounces of raisins (one small box) per day had their digested food make it through the digestive track in half the time it took other subjects who did not.
+In one study, doctors determined that panelists who ate four and a half ounces of raisins (one small box) per day had their digested food make it through the digestive tract in half the time it took other subjects who did not.
 Cherries and apricots are also rich in fiber and can help kick your constipation.
 Eat these fruits with a bowl of yogurt for the added benefits of gut-soothing probiotics.

 This home remedy for constipation has been handed down for generations.
-One of the primary uses for castor oil is as a laxative; take 1 to 2 teaspoons on an empty stomach and you should see results in about 8 hours.
+One of the primary uses for castor oil is as a laxative; take one to two teaspoons on an empty stomach and you should see results in about eight hours.
 Why?
 A component in the oil breaks down into a substance that stimulates your large and small intestines.